mriiidul/OS_security/README.md

-Here is a **clean, professional, GitHub-ready README.md** for your project:

----

 # **OS Security & Protection System**

 A modular, Bash-based security suite designed to enhance Linux system protection through **AES-256 encryption**, **user account control**, and **intrusion detection**.